-The Cedars-Sinai Heart Institute's Postpartum Heart Health Program, part of the Barbra Streisand Women's Heart Center, is a highly specialized program dedicated to the heart health of women who have had an adverse pregnancy outcome.
+The Smidt Heart Institute's Postpartum Heart Health Program, part of the Barbra Streisand Women's Heart Center, is a highly specialized program dedicated to the heart health of women who have had an adverse pregnancy outcome.
 Women who experience hypertension during or after pregnancy, gestational diabetes or spontaneous preterm delivery are at significantly higher risk of developing early cardiovascular problems — such as stroke, heart attack and heart failure — than women without these complications.

 The purpose of the Postpartum Heart Health Program is to screen women with adverse pregnancy outcomes for cardiovascular risk within six months of delivery and then follow up each year.
 In addition, the program's experienced team will make nutritional and exercise recommendations at each visit.
 If the team identifies sufficiently elevated cardiovascular risk, your caregivers will provide appropriate referrals and interventions.

 The practice is designed to meet the specialized needs of women who have had an adverse pregnancy outcome.
 These include:

 - Spontaneous preterm delivery (earlier than 36 weeks)